Cookies on this website

 2012

-The Independent UK Panel on Breast Screening Panel concludes that, while breast screening at ages 50-70 confers significant benefit to women, the effects of breast screening at younger or older ages are uncertain.
+The Independent UK Panel on Breast Screening concludes that, while breast screening at ages 50-70 confers significant benefit to women, the effects of breast screening at younger or older ages are uncertain.

 2018